ravetildon/lart1/README.md

 # Status
++ Version 2.000a  - KISS Interface
 + Version 1.000a  - first major release